xmake-io/xmake-docs/manual/custom_rule.md

 Similar to [rule:on_build_file](#ruleon_build_file), but the timing of this interface is called after compiling a source file.
 Generally used to post-process some compiled object files.

+### rule:after_buildcmd_file

+#### Customize the compiled batch script, process one source file at a time

+Similar to the usage of [rule:on_buildcmd_file](#ruleon_buildcmd_file), but the time when this interface is called is after compiling a certain source file, Generally used for post-processing some compiled object files.

 ### rule:after_build_files

-#### Custom post-compilation scripts to process multiple source files at once
+#### Customize the compiled script to process multiple source files at once

-Similar to [rule:on_build_files](#ruleon_build_files), but the timing of this interface is called after compiling some source files.
+The usage is similar to [rule:on_build_files](#ruleon_build_files), but the time when this interface is called is after some source files are compiled, Generally used for post-processing some compiled object files.

+### rule:after_buildcmd_files

+#### Customize the compiled batch script to process multiple source files at once

-Generally used to post-process some compiled object files.
+The usage is similar to [rule:on_buildcmd_files](#ruleon_buildcmd_files), but the time when this interface is called is after compiling some source files, Generally used for post-processing some compiled object files.

 ### rule_end